CyberMiles/tim-research/tools_for_dapp_developers/tools_for_dapp_developers.md

 [EOSJS](https://github.com/EOSIO/eosjs)

 ### React Native (Universal)
 React Native allows you to put together the fundamental UI building blocks of iOS and Android using Javascript and React.
 Importantly, React Native supports WebSockets.
+Also, perhaps equally as important from an open source development perspective, React Native applications can be developed using any IDE on any platform.
+There is no need for xcode or other specific IDEs.

 ## Back-end